 There is no age limit to take the VHF Radio Course.
 You must be 16 years or over to take the VHF Assessment.

-If you opt for the online course you must still attend an assessment session in person.
+If you opt for the online version of the VHF Radio course you must still attend an assessment session in person.
 You cannot take the assessment online.

-If there is demand at your workplace we can run a course and assessment over 3 or 4 evenings or a weekend.
+If there is demand at your workplace we can run a VHF Course and assessment over 3 or 4 evenings or a weekend.
 If you would like us to hold a VHF Radio course for you at your office do get in touch with us.

 If you hold the 'old' VHF licence (pre -1999) or a UK aviation radio licence you will still need to take this course.

 To be awarded the SRC, students must be able to: